 Take your time in understanding and analyzing the meaning of the question statement.
 It is very important to understand the question thoroughly, rather than to just match words and hurry to arrive at an answer.

-Do not try to match words; most of the times IELTS will use synonyms or paraphrases in the passage and exact words.
+Do not try to match words; most of the time IELTS uses synonyms or paraphrases in the passage, rather than exact words.
 Moreover, you will tend to miss small words that carry meaning.
 So match meanings, and NOT words.

 Answers always come in order.
 This is the most useful tip to remember.